ORNL/AdditiveFOAM/README.md

 spack install additivefoam
 ```

-Other options for building `AdditiveFOAM` are provided in the [Installation Section of the User Guide](https://ornl.github.io/AdditiveFOAM/docs/installation/#installation).
+See the [installation instructions](https://ornl.github.io/AdditiveFOAM/docs/installation/#installation) in the [documentation](https://ornl.github.io/AdditiveFOAM/) for other options for building `AdditiveFOAM`.

 ## Citing
 If you use AdditiveFoam in your work, please cite the Zenodo DOI [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8034098.svg)](https://doi.org/10.5281/zenodo.8034098) of the version you used as a software citation: